 James Pollock is the author of Sailing to Babylon (Able Muse Press, 2012), which was a finalist for the Griffin Poetry Prize and the Governor General's Literary Award in Poetry, runner-up for the Posner Poetry Book Award, and winner of an Outstanding Achievement Award in Poetry from the Wisconsin Library Association; and You Are Here: Essays on the Art of Poetry in Canada (The Porcupine's Quill, 2012), a finalist for the ForeWord Reviews Book of the Year Award for a collection of essays.
-He is also the editor of The Essential Daryl Hine, forthcoming from The Porcupine's Quill.
+He is also the editor of The Essential Daryl Hine (The Porcupine's Quill, 2015).
 His poems have been published in The Paris Review, AGNI, Poetry Daily, the National Post, and other journals in the U.S. and Canada, broadcast on CBC Radio, and listed in Best Canadian Poetry.
-Several of his poems appear or are forthcoming in anthologies, including The Griffin Poetry Prize Anthology 2013, Heart of the Order: Baseball Poems, and The Poet's Quest for God: 21st Century Poems of Spirituality. . . .
+Several of his poems appear in anthologies, including The Griffin Poetry Prize Anthology 2013, Heart of the Order: Baseball Poems, and Earth and Heaven: An Anthology of Myth Poetry . . . .